 This article was written by John Swinson and Johnathon Hall.

-The rapid progression of COVID-19 has resulted in widespread changes to the working environment for both the public and private sectors worldwide as workplaces encourage employees to work-from-home.
+The rapid progression of COVID-19 has resulted in widespread changes to the working environment for the charity and not-for-profit sector worldwide as workplaces encourage employees to work-from-home.

 This awareness is particularly important given the uncertainty surrounding the standard of care the management and private and confidential client information is held to in the collective work-from-home environment.